leonardobaptistella/Portifolio/index.md

 ![London Power EPS](/images/London_soldada.png)

 ## Varella Logical - EPS
-This board was responsible for overseeing the cubesat power system.
-With its critical role in managing power, this board played a central part in ensuring smooth operations and optimal performance throughout the mission.
+This board played a critical role in the mission as it integrated the entire power system of the CubeSat.
+It handled all the instrumentation and control of the EPS (Electrical Power System) using an STM32 microcontroller.
+Being dependent on this board, all the other satellite systems relied on its flawless performance.

 ![Varella Logica - EPS](/images/logical_soldada.png)